As you navigate through the academic year, review the appropriate tab below for useful tips and advice.

 - Look for internships.
 Visit the Life Design Lab to understand what services they provide.

-- Complete junior clearance in early March.
+- Complete your pre-graduation check in early March.
 It is critical that you review your degree audit with both your major and minor faculty advisors and apply to graduate.
 You must complete the junior clearance process before fall registration or you won’t be able to register.

 - Make plans for after graduation.
 Talk to the Life Design Lab about possible career paths, or talk to the Office of Pre-Professional Advising about medical or law school options.
 If you’re considering graduate school, talk to faculty in that field.